-- While it may seem contradictory to say that we all have all four colour energies, and then begin with an exercise that separates participants into their dominant colour groups, it is important to give participants a chance to deepen their understanding of their dominant energy in a playful way. - We do not want to inadvertently send a message that because we all have all four colour energies, we are all the same.
-The power of the model comes through both the appreciation of the differences and acknowledging where we are similar.
+- While it may seem contradictory to say that we all have all four colour energies, and then begin with an exercise that separates participants into their dominant colour groups, it is important to give participants a chance to deepen their understanding of their dominant energy in a playful way - We do not want to inadvertently send a message that, because we all have all four colour energies, we are all the same.
+The power of the model comes through both the appreciation of the differences and acknowledging where we are similar

-Split into dominant colour groups.
-Take responsibility for organising a 'team celebration'.
-The only requirement is that you must ensure it is successful.
-You have five minutes to create a presentation of your ideas.
+Split the participants into four groups according to their dominant colour energy.
+Ask each group to plan a team celebration; the only requirement is that they must ensure it is successful.
+Give them three minutes to come up with a presentation of their ideas on a flip chart before presenting back to the whole group.